Redeeming (Cashing) EE and E Savings Bonds

 |Electronic bonds||Log in to TreasuryDirect and follow the directions there.
 The cash amount can be credited to your checking or savings account within two business days of the redemption date.|

-If you are not listed as the owner or co-owner on the bond, you'll have to show that you are entitled to cash in the bond.
+Regardless of where you redeem your bonds, if you aren’t listed as the owner or co-owner on a bond, you have to show you are entitled to cash the bond.

 Yes.
 IRS Form 1099-INT is provided for all redeemed bonds.
 The form may be available when you redeem your bond or after the end of the year.

 |Electronic bonds||Log in to TreasuryDirect and go to ManageDirect.
 Form 1099-INT is one of the links on the ManageDirect page.|

 |Paper bonds||The financial institution where you redeemed the bond will mail the form to the address on record for the bond owner.
 (Typically, this mailing takes place after the end of the year in which the bond is redeemed.)|

 If you have the serial numbers for EE or E Bonds, we can look up the status for you.
 If you are the owner or co-owner of the bonds, send a signed request to the address below.
 Be sure to include the serial numbers of the bonds you are asking about.